 After you’re done exploring it’s time to eat authentic Scottish cuisine.
 I found the food in Edinburgh to be delicious and very fresh.
 Some of my favorite Edinburgh restaurants are The Doric for traditional Scottish bites, The Milkman for coffee, The Bon Vivant for small shareable plates and Bramble for craft cocktails in a “speakeasy” bar.

-Stay: Cheval Old Town Chambers in Old Town or Kimpton Charlotte Square in New Town
+Where to stay in Edinburgh: Cheval Old Town Chambers in Old Town or Kimpton Charlotte Square in New Town

-Eat: The Doric (traditional Scottish bites), The Milkman ( tea and coffee), The Bon Vivant (small shareable plates) and Bramble (craft cocktails)
+Best restaurants in Edinburgh: The Doric (traditional Scottish bites), The Milkman ( tea and coffee), The Bon Vivant (small shareable plates) and Bramble (craft cocktails)

-Recommended length of stay: 2-4 nights
+Recommended length of stay in Edinburgh: 2-4 nights

 Dunnottar Castle